 Unfortunately, there are very few data science degrees offered at an undergraduate level.
 Most formal programs are only available as Master’s or above, which can be incredibly time-consuming and expensive to complete.

 So, if you want to gain skills as a data scientist or machine learning engineer, then a cheaper alternative is to simply take an online course or bootcamp that will provide you with all the necessary knowledge to get an entry-level job.
-The 365 Data Science program, for example, offers fantastic courses on a range of topics, including Introduction to Data Science and Machine Learning in Python, to get you started.
+The 365 Data Science program, for example, offers fantastic courses on a range of topics, including Machine Learning in Python, to get you started.

 But to make your resume stand out and truly excel in the field, you also need something to show for it.
 That can be challenging when you have no experience.
 Don’t worry though, because there’s a solution in the form of machine learning projects.